specs-sh/expect/AUTHORING.md

 If you want to use `expect` in a framework like `Bats` which uses `set -e`:

 - ```sh
-  # Set the value of EXPECTATION_FAILED anywhere in your code before you use 'expect'
+  # Set the value of EXPECT_FAIL anywhere in your code before you use 'expect'
-  EXPECTATION_FAILED="return 1"
+  EXPECT_FAIL="return 1"
   ```

 Now, update the **`expect.matcher.toEq()`** function to call `expect.fail` on failure: